 I noticed it again when I sat down with two lovely people and drank hot tea at a wooden table.
-I put my fingertips to smooth china and then to rough wood and we imagined worlds where, among the dark decaying ruins of what we called our civilisation, the crabs seized their chance and made the Great Leap forward
+I put my fingertips to smooth china and then to rough wood and we imagined worlds where, among the dark decaying ruins of what we called our civilisation, the crabs seized their chance and made the Great Leap forward3sideways, surely?
+Ed.

 My point in all this is that I am starting to find joy in the little things again, and I think that’s a sign.
-It’s the first blackbird you hear at 3am as you hug yourself on the sofa with a cup of coffee.
-It means the sun is coming soon, and there shall be light and warmth again, and all shall be well, and all shall be well, and all manner of thing shall be well.
+It’s the first blackbird you hear at 3am as you hug yourself on the sofa with a cup of coffee.4because your bastard cat woke you up at 2.45 It means the sun is coming soon, and there shall be light and warmth again, and all shall be well, and all shall be well, and all manner of thing shall be well.

 This week, despite being on leave, has been fairly busy.
 I’ve done a lot of writing, a lot of chess, a lot of self-reflection.
 Just one bit of writing this week, about my experience with part of the assessment for autistic spectrum disorder I’m undergoing.Continue reading